EFREI-2026-Mastercamp-IT-1/Main/docs/README.md

 # the server

-## open virtual environement (usually automatic, but if you use codespaces you have to run it manually)
+## open virtual environement (needs to be run manually the first time)
 . .devcontainer/script/onCreate.sh

 ## install dependencies (normally done by the above command)